MH370 report says plane in 'increasing rate of descent' when it vanished

 Authorities assume the plane had no "inputs" during its final descent, meaning there was no pilot or no conscious pilot.
 They believe it was on auto-pilot and spiraled when it ran out of fuel.

-But the engineering group leading the search, Fugro, has previously raised the prospect someone could have glided the aircraft to explain why it hasn't been found.
+But the engineering group leading the search, Fugro, has previously raised the prospect someone could have glided the aircraft to explain why it has not been found.

 Jason Middleton, head of aviation at the University of New South Wales, said the wing flap analysis was of limited benefit.